 Individual and group target setting occurs on a termly basis.
 This helps to reinforce progression and helps children take ownership of their own learning and progress.
 It also enables parents to be able to focus on specific targets appropriate to their children's development and progress.

 More detail of our monitoring and assessment arrangements can be found in the school’s Assessment Policy.

-SEX AND RELATIONSHIPS EDUCATION (SRE)
+RELATIONSHIPS EDUCATION (RSE)